 Lincoln Memorial University recognizes the problem of constantly increasing educational costs and thus offers a substantial program of financial aid to help students pay for their education.
 The University makes every effort to ensure that qualified students are not denied the opportunity to attend the University due to their limited financial resources.
-After the student submits the necessary application forms, the Financial Aid Office will determine the student's eligibility for financial assistance.
+After the student submits the necessary acceptance forms, the Office of Student Financial Services will determine the student's eligibility for financial assistance.
 Each applicant for financial aid must submit a Free Application for Federal Student Aid (FAFSA).
 The FAFSA should be submitted to the federal processing center in time for processing and payment of tuition for students entering the following fall.
 The priority deadline to apply for financial aid is June 1.